 May depend on the specific or associated underlying cause, such as:

+Symptoms may wax and wane, or worsen.
+If repetitive, there is risk of fracture, cartilage damage, injury to the peroneal tendons.
 Eventually ankle joint arthritis may ensue which results in loss of articular or joint cartilage leading to progressive stiffness/pain/swelling.

 All surgery has risks involved, however every effort is made to reduce these risks.
 Risks include but are not limited to: